vulp3cula/hackers-grimoire/recon/active-information-gathering.md

 nmap --script-updatedb
 ```
 ### Detecting WAF
-Web application firewall may drop malicious, such as those with SQL injections, or otherwise interfere with enumeration or testing:
+Web application firewalls (WAF) may drop malicious requests, such as those with SQL injections, or otherwise interfere with enumeration or testing:

 Detect WAF using NMAP:
 ```